Harvest Harmony: Crafting the Perfect Roasted Sweet Potato Salad

 Yield

-Serves 6 as a side dish or 4 as a light main course
+This recipe serves 6 as a side dish or 4 as a light main course.
+Portion sizes depend on whether you plate with sides or serve buffet-style.

 Difficulty Level